Close

 Restriction of Practice

-2.13.
-Dental Acts must make it illegal for persons who are not dental practitioners to perform restricted dental acts upon another person:
+2.12.
+Dental Acts must make it illegal for persons who are not dental practitioners to perform a Restricted Dental Act upon another person.
+Exceptions should be made for:

-•dental practitioner students;
+• dental practitioner students;

-•anyone for the provision of first aid in emergencies.
+• any person for the provision of first aid in emergencies.

 Restriction of Titles